 Don't forget about the Easter Bunny!

 The story of the Easter Bunny or Oster Haws started making rounds in the 19th century.
 Since rabbits generally give birth to a litter of baby bunnies, they were also considered a symbol of new life.
-So,

 And eventually, the fictional bunny Oster Haws was born.
 As many children are led to believe, Haws is a magical bunny that delivers presents.
 As the tradition goes, kids have to build small nests where the grown-ups place decorated eggs…that Oster Haws allegedly laid.